-South Tacoma is rarely specifically cited in the One Tacoma Plan, but the little it is mentioned does not match with current proposals for industrial land use which were primarily written with the Port of Tacoma/Tideflats and not appropriate for in the middle of our city.
+South Tacoma is rarely specifically cited in the One Tacoma Plan, but the little it is mentioned does not match with current proposals for industrial land use which were primarily written for the Port of Tacoma/Tideflats and is not appropriate for in the middle of our South Tacoma community and above a groundwater aquifer.
 The existing policy of infrequent "monitoring-then-correcting" does little to actually prevent contamination nor remove it afterward; it only identifies a problem after it has already occurred.

-Our goal is to prevent even the possibility of contamination, going forward, by creating better protections plus incentives for non-polluting industry which would then not only avert the need for extensive monitoring and costly long-term clean up but also avoid further health and environmental issues (since, currently, contamination is not found until after damage may already be done).
+Our goal is to prevent even the possibility of contamination above/near the aquifer going forward, by creating better protections plus incentives for non-polluting industry which would then not only avert the need for extensive monitoring and costly long-term clean up but also avoid further health and environmental issues (since, currently, contamination is not found until after damage may already be done).
 "Periodic review" also needs to be more clearly specified for improved and consistent overview of the STGPD and aquifer recharge areas.

-It is time to give South Tacoma the consideration it has always deserved but has not yet been receiving -especially since the city is pushing for dense in-fill housing close to the border of the current industrial zone.
+Now is the time to give South Tacoma the consideration it has always deserved but has not been receiving -especially since the city is pushing for dense in-fill housing close to the border of the current industrial zone.
 We need to apply climate-change initiatives to newer updated policy and better protective overlays for a more forward-thinking future.
-We look welcome working with the city toward this new direction, one of encouraging progressive-minded businesses to be part of a new Economic Green Zone as a sought-after location for new businesses and a leading example for our state.
+We welcome working with the city toward this new direction, one of encouraging progressive-minded businesses to be part of a new South Tacoma Economic Green Zone as a sought-after location for new businesses and a leading example for our state.